Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 The proof is in the pudding.

-I mentioned a failed interview to a musician friend.
-She smiled and said she understands completely.
-"An audition is very different from actually sitting in an orchestra pit and playing along with everyone else, even on opening night."

-I've taken that to heart whenever I get asked to write a script on the board during an interview.
-I get syntax wrong or forget something.
-But that's how I code scripts.
-Very rarely does something spring from my brain into a text editor at first sitting.
-I forget that obscur

-Missing the Point of those Tests (Score:3)
+Missing the Point of those Tests (Score:4, Insightful)

-Not very effective, anyway (Score:2)
+Not very effective, anyway (Score:3)

 I'm an employer.
 I've interviewed nearly everybody we employ at my company.
 And treating a hiring interview like a rote memory exam is a terrible way to qualify a potential developer hire!